 Our wide range of services covers the entire production process.
 We have in-depth knowledge and experience in the field of UX methodologies that compete with those of large international agencies.

-- User Interviews
+- User Testing

 Business goal and KPI definition

 KPI definition is based on relevant business goals.
 Several KPIs are applied in former projects: